kpalok/Digifab/_posts/2018-04-04-weekly-report.md

 ---
-title: "Week Two"
+title: "Week Four"
 ---

 [Home](https://kpalok.github.io/Digifab/)

-# Week Two
+# Week Four

 We met up to design the example board for milling and to finish the introductory report and clarified our concept.